FooSoft/homemaker/README.md

 Homemaker is a lightweight tool for straightforward and efficient management of \*nix configuration files found in the user's home directory, commonly known as [dot-files](https://en.wikipedia.org/wiki/Dot-file).
-It can also be readily used for general purpose system bootstrapping, including installing packages, cloning repositories, etc. This tool is written in Golang, requires no installation, has no dependencies and makes use of simple configuration file structure inspired by [make](https://en.wikipedia.org/wiki/Make_%28software%29) to generate [symlinks](https://en.wikipedia.org/wiki/Symbolic_link) and execute system commands to aid in configuring a new system for use.
+It can also be readily used for general purpose system bootstrapping, including installing packages, cloning repositories, etc. This tool is written in Go, requires no installation, has no dependencies and makes use of simple configuration file structure inspired by [make](https://en.wikipedia.org/wiki/Make_%28software%29) to generate [symlinks](https://en.wikipedia.org/wiki/Symbolic_link) and execute system commands to aid in configuring a new system for use.